phoebe-p/FiTABM/README.md

     install.packages(c("readr", "dplyr", "purrr", "ggplot2", "stringr", "reshape2", "lubridate", "magrittr"))

 5. To actually load the functions into your environment, run all the contents of 01-required_functions.R and 02-run_functions.R.
+In RStudio, simply open the script and use Ctrl/Cmd + A, Ctrl/Cmd + Enter.
 All the functions you need are now in your Global Environment.

+6. Now you can start running simulations!